 - ^ see essay by Sondra Miley Cooney William Somerville Orr, London Publisher and Printer: The Skeleton in W and R Chambers's Closet in Worlds of Print Edited by John Hinks and Catherine Armstrong page 140

 - ^ Times newspaper 15 March 1900

-- ^ From the Times newspaper report of 27 October 1843, we can glean that Mrs Bidell was a widow with 2 children, 1 of whom was a baby, she had been pregnant at the time of her husband's death, and her husband had died in an accident in January 1843
+- ^ From The Times newspaper report of 27 October 1843, we can glean that Mrs Bidell was a widow with two children, one of whom was a baby, she had been pregnant at the time of her husband's death, and her husband had died in an accident in January 1843

 - ^ 1841 England Census Class: HO107; Piece: 716; Book: 13; Civil Parish: St Mary Whitechapel; County: Middlesex; Enumeration District: 10; Folio: 51; Page: 15; Line: 4; GSU roll: 438823